dotnet/EntityFramework.Docs/entity-framework/core/modeling/backing-field.md

 ms.assetid: a628795e-64df-4f24-a5e8-76bc261e7ed8
 ms.technology: entity-framework-core

 uid: core/modeling/backing-field
 ---
 # Backing Fields

 > [!NOTE]
-> This documentation is for EF Core.
-For EF6.x, see [Entity Framework 6](../../ef6/index.md).
+> This feature is new in EF Core 1.1.

 Backing fields allow EF to read and/or write to a field rather than a property.

-> [!NOTE]
-> Backing Field support was introduced in EF Core 1.1.0.
-If you are using an earlier release, the functionality shown in this article will not be available.

 ## Conventions